A Comprehensive Introduction to Network Optimization

 Network optimization is important because our interconnected real-time world is completely dependent on the reliable, secure, available, 24/7 transfer of data.
 And every year, there are more and more demands being placed on networks.
 Our data-driven world is undeniable.
 Every aspect of our digital lives rely on how efficiently the network operates, and it’s the reason why network optimization is critical.

-- Network optimization enables the free flow of data through optimal usage of network system resources.
+- Optimization enables the free flow of data through the optimal usage of network system resources.

-- Network optimization tracks performance metrics, providing real-time reporting to help network managers proactively manage the network.
+- Optimization tracks performance metrics, providing real-time reporting to help network managers proactively manage the network.

-- Network optimization provides analytics and predictive modeling so that network managers can determine the impact any changes to the architecture will have on the network before they are implemented.
+- Optimization provides analytics and predictive modeling so that network managers can determine the impact any changes to the architecture will have on the network before they are implemented.